-- The Example class has been loaded into memory at the (fictitious) address 42.
+- The Example.main method has been invoked and its variables been loaded into memory at the (fictitious) address 42.
 The String class has been loaded into memory at address 212. - A String object, with literal "five", is stored at address 328. - The variable i has the value 5 and the variable s refers to the object stored at address 328.